chrisgt21/Udacity.Udapeople2/README.md

 # Udacity.Udapeople
-Udapeople project for the Cloud DevOps
+Udapeople project for the Cloud DevOps Udacity program.